MakerDen/Maker-Den-NETMF/README.md

 ## Creating a Sensor

+### Inherit from SensorBase

+Your sensor class must inherit from SensorBase.

+    using Glovebox.MicroFramework.Base;

+    namespace Glovebox.Netduino.Sensors {

+        public class SensorLight : SensorBase {
+        }
+    }

+### Implement the Abstract Class

-A sensor class needs to inherit from SensorBase.
-Be sure to right mouse click on Sensor base to Implement the Abstract Class.
+Next right mouse click on SensorBase to Implement the Abstract Class.

     using System;